 - Is there a bunny rabbit in your ear (checking ear)

-- Let’s see if you really have a heart (checking heartbeat)
+- Let’s see if you have a heart (checking heartbeat)

-- This is gonna squeeze your arm just a little bit (tourniquet for IV)
+- This is going to squeeze your arm just a little bit (tourniquet for IV)

-- This is gonna sound like a rocket ship (the numbing thing that scares the crap out of me)
+- This is going to sound like a rocket ship (the numbing thing that scares the crap out of me)

 - Let’s give your arm a drink (flushing the IV)